 After months of home learning, children are finding it demanding to focus on learning.
 Children with learning difficulties or disabilities such as ADHD or a diagnosis of ASD might be overwhelmed by the challenges of adjusting to life back in a classroom with other children.

-Setting up a dedicated space for these students to use is one way to create a mentally healthy classroom.
+Setting up a dedicated space for these students to use is one way to promote positive mental health in the classroom.
 Having noise cancelling headphones, a weighted blanket or a therapy pod in the quiet corner may help to soothe the anxiety children are feeling when they seek the quiet space.

 Have a puzzle table or some other sensory task that allows children to focus whilst in the quiet corner, concentrating but remaining calm.